 • Bohemian Grove Action Network archive — leaked Lakeside Talks, protest history, member research

-• Atomic Heritage Foundation, entries on the 1942 Manhattan Project meetings
+• Atomic Heritage Foundation — entries on the September 13, 1942 Manhattan Project planning meeting

-• Nixon White House Tapes — July 1971 Oval Office recordings, National Archives
+• Nixon White House Tapes — 1971 Oval Office recordings, National Archives and Records Administration

 BUILD YOUR CASE